Your dogs separation anxiety can cause destruction in your home and make you and your Cocker's lives miserable.

 Cocker Spaniels are very much family dogs and many don't like being left on their own for very long, if at all.

-Don't be fooled, our Cockers easily pick up on everyday actions and soon learn to recognize our behavior patterns.
+Don't be fooled, our Cockers easily pick up on everyday actions and soon learn to recognise our behaviour patterns.
 They know when we're planning to leave, sometimes even before we do!

 For example, your dogs separation anxiety is likely to be triggered when he sees the signs that you're about to leave (without him!) such as picking your keys up or putting on your coat.

 If you always do the same things before you go out your dog will begin to get anxious as soon as he sees you doing any one of these things.

 Your Cocker has no way of knowing when, or even whether or not you'll be back, and this is what 'freaks him out'.

 Don't let him see any real pattern which could indicate that you're about to leave the house.

 For example, if you need to take a coat or a shopping bag with you, perhaps you could place them just outside the door a few minutes before you leave.
 Obviously, try to do this without your dog seeing you.

 Don't always leave by the front door.
 If possible, leave by a back door or an alternate exit whenever you can.

 The symptoms of separation anxiety in dogs are often worse during the first hour or so of being left alone.

 The answer is often to keep him occupied at least during this first hour, so that he's less likely to become bored and will hopefully stay out of mischief.

-Punishing your dog for his anxious behavior is not the answer, even if he does become destructive.
+Punishing your dog for his anxious behaviour is not the answer, even if he does become destructive.

 If your dog has too much pent up energy, he's more likely to get into mischief if he's left on his own.